On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Introduction

-The remainder of this paper is organized as described in the following.
-Section \ref{sec:regularizations} presents a review of classic regularization methods based on vector norms.
+The remainder of this paper is organized as follows.
+Section \ref{sec:regularizations} presents a review of classic regularization techniques based on vector norms.
 The proposed approach is discussed in Section \ref{sec:desenv}.
 Finally, Sections \ref{sec:results} and \ref{sec:conc} are dedicated to present, respectively, experimental results and concluding remarks.